 - Sort by Family, Donate, Sell, Recycle, and Junk

-- Organize their Paperwork, Medical, and Legal Files
+- Organize Paperwork, Medical, and Legal Files

 - Plan Moving Logistics in Advance

 - Transitioning from Senior Living to Hospice

 So, you’ve selected the finest assisted living facility and are looking to get your ducks in a row.
 Start developing (and following) a plan as early as two months before the move-in date.